LanceEddleman/7D2D/README.md

 - Gen Mods
 Personal updates to existing creators mods.
-All gen mods should be tagged by original creator.
+All gen mods should be tagged for original creator.
 Alterations to these mods was done for basic formatting, cleanup, and / or value alterations to better suit me and my groups play style.
+These mods/updates are not available from me

-- Ozz_Mods - Mods created by me
-Often extensions for wants/needs based on other mods and basic game tweaks that better fit my groups play style.
+- Ozz_Mods - Mods created by me or updates to others mod specific to what my server is running Often extensions for wants/needs based on other mods and basic game tweaks that better fit my groups play style.

 - A21 Updates: 	\* = completed